shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_8/README.md

 **Here are some key points about IAM:**

-**Users**: IAM allows you to create individual IAM users within your AWS account.
+**1.Users**: IAM allows you to create individual IAM users within your AWS account.
 Each user is assigned unique credentials (username and password or access keys) and can have specific permissions and policies associated with them.

-**Groups**: IAM lets you organize users into logical groups.
+**2.Groups**: IAM lets you organize users into logical groups.
 By creating groups, you can assign common permissions and policies to a set of users, making it easier to manage their access.

-**Roles**: IAM roles are similar to users, but they are not associated with a specific person or identity.
+**3.Roles**: IAM roles are similar to users, but they are not associated with a specific person or identity.
 Instead, roles are assumed by trusted entities, such as AWS services or applications running on EC2 instances.

-**Policies**: IAM policies are JSON documents that define the permissions for users, groups, and roles.
+**4.Policies**: IAM policies are JSON documents that define the permissions for users, groups, and roles.
 Policies specify the actions that are allowed or denied on specific resources and can be fine-tuned to provide granular control over access.
 Policies can be attached at the user, group, or role level.

-**Access Keys**: IAM provides access keys, consisting of an access key ID and a secret access key, which are used for programmatic access to AWS resources via the AWS API.
+**5.Access Keys**: IAM provides access keys, consisting of an access key ID and a secret access key, which are used for programmatic access to AWS resources via the AWS API.

-**IAM - Features**
+**IAM - FEATURES**

 **• Shared access to the AWS account**: The main feature of IAM is that it allows you to create separate usernames and passwords for individual users or resources and delegate access.